 International molybdenum Association predicts that by 2020, the amount of molybdenum recovery will reach 110000 tons, accounting for about 27% of the total supply of molybdenum, and by 2030, this ratio will reach about 35%.
 About 60% of the recycled molybdenum is used for the manufacture of stainless steel, and the rest for alloy tool steels, superalloys, high-speed steels, cast steels, and chemical catalysts.

 At present, there are many methods for recycling molybdenum waste, but they are mainly based on fire, supplemented by the wet method.
 The common methods are as follows:

 Sublimation: This is a kind of based on molybdenum metal at a certain temperature to oxidation of molybdenum trioxide and sublimation and trapping recovery method, the recovery rate is up to 98%.
 The method is mainly used for the recovery and utilization of waste molybdenum powder, molybdenum strip, molybdenum piece, molybdenum wire, molybdenum rhenium alloy and high-speed steel grinding waste material.

-Oxidation roasting acid leaching method: this method is mainly used for the recovery of molybdenum containing catalyst.
+Oxidation roasting acid leaching method: This method is mainly used for the recovery of the molybdenum-containing catalysts.
 The recoveries of cobalt and molybdenum are 97% and 95% respectively.

 Alkaline leaching method: mainly used for the recovery of molybdenum and nickel waste catalyst.
-The leaching rate of molybdenum, aluminum and nickel are 96.9%, 86.7% and 90.1% respectively.
+The leaching rate of molybdenum, aluminum, and nickel is 96.9%, 86.7%, and 90.1% respectively.